-- The student will have completed the Sustainable Urban Design Basic Studies sequence with a grade of C or better within each course. - The student will have completed the core curriculum required for the Sustainable Urban Design degree plan with grades of C or better within all Math and Physics courses.
-Exceptions regarding courses but not grades will be made only for the following situations: - If the student has not completed UDES 1301, the student must take it during the first (fall) semester of the third year instead of a prescribed elective. - If the student has not completed UDES 2303, the student must take it during the second (spring) semester of the third year. - If a student is transferring into the program from the B.S in Architecture program and has taken MATH 1327, credit will be given for that course, releasing the student from needing to take MATH 1301. - Have a minimum of a 2.8 GPA both overall at UT Arlington as well as within the Sustainable Urban Design Basic Studies sequence. - Complete a Major Declaration form available from the Academic Advisor.
-Any of the above exceptions that have been granted must be noted on the form.
+- The student will have completed the Sustainable Urban Design Basic Studies sequence with a grade of C or better within each CAPPA course. - The student will have completed the core curriculum required for the Sustainable Urban Design degree plan with grades of C or better within all Math and Physics courses. - Have a minimum of a 2.8 GPA both overall at UT Arlington as well as within the Sustainable Urban Design Basic Studies sequence. - Complete a Major Declaration form available from the Academic Advisor.